Monitor and control the recovery of by-products in food and drink operations

 By-products and waste from food and drink operations may have economic value as re-work, food for animals or non-food use.
 The separation and recovery of usable by-products and waste is therefore an important activity.

-This standard is for you if you work in food and drink manufacture and/or supply operations and are involved in the recovery of by-products.
+This standard is for you if you work in food and drink operations and are involved in the recovery of by-products.

 Performance criteria